Is Chicken Really That Good For Us?

-It’s often hailed as a health and fitness superfood, but is chicken meat actually healthy?
+Chicken is often hailed as the ultimate fitness superfood, but is this really the case?
 We explore this below.

 Chickens crowded in shed